Strategic Leadership (MHR102)

 • approach complex decision-making situations within service leadership in a constructive manner.

-• based on rhetorical principles, communicate and argue the results of independent work, like analyses, methodology, and conclusions, to different audiences like specialists, managers, and the general public.
+• based on rhetorical principles, communicate and argue the results of independent work, such as analyses, methodology, and conclusions, to different audiences like specialists, managers, and the general public

 Required prerequisite knowledge